-The residential portfolio is primarily held through a 58% stake in Grand City Properties ("GCP") excluding the shares GCP holds in treasury (54% including these shares) as of June 30, 2022.
+The residential portfolio is primarily held through a 60% stake in Grand City Properties ("GCP") excluding the shares GCP holds in treasury (59% including these shares) as of September 30, 2022.
 GCP is a leading market player in the German residential market and a specialist in value-add opportunities in densely populated areas, predominantly in Germany, as well as in London.
+GCP is a publicly listed real estate company, traded in Frankfurt Stock Exchange.
 Since July 1, 2021, GCP is consolidated in AT's financial accounts, providing the Group with a well-balanced portfolio breakdown.
-GCP's portfolio has a value of €9.8 billion and operates at an in-place rent of €8.2/sqm and an EPRA vacancy of 4.7%.
-The portfolio generates an annualized net rental income of €396 million and includes a strong value-add potential.
-GCP holds 66k units in its portfolio with the properties spread across densely populated areas in Germany, with a focus on Berlin, North Rhine-Westphalia and the metropolitan regions of Dresden, Leipzig and Halle, as well as London.
+GCP's portfolio has a value of $\in$ 9.7 billion and operates at an in-place rent of $\epsilon$ 8.3/sqm and an EPRA vacancy of 4.4%.
+The portfolio generates an annualized net rental income of $\epsilon$ 397 million and includes a strong value-add potential.
+GCP holds 65k units in its portfolio with the properties spread across densely populated areas in Germany, with a focus on Berlin, North Rhine-Westphalia and the metropolitan regions of Dresden, Leipzig and Halle, as well as London.
 GCP's portfolio includes a relatively small share of commercial properties which AT reclassifies into their relevant asset class.
 GCP puts a strong emphasis on growing relevant skills in-house to improve responsiveness and generate innovation across processes and departments.
 Through its 24/7 Service Center and by supporting local community initiatives, GCP established industry-leading service standards and lasting relationships with its tenants.
+For more information, please visit GCP's website.